SmartAG-NWAFU/ALBClimateShift/README.md

 ![](figs/uncertainty_analysis.jpg)

 ### License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under a custom academic use license.
+See the [LICENSE](./LICENSE) file for details.

 ### Acknowledgments